Venezuelan Pabellon Bowl [Video]

 Oriana’s Notes

-The cooking time in this recipe card does not include the Venezuelan Shredded Beef prep/cook times.
+The cooking time in this recipe card does not include the preparation and cooking times for the Venezuelan Shredded Beef.

 Nutrition